Renstrio24p/Standalone-React-Laravel/README.md

 This Project is automatically deployed your project on github page.

-to begin your project goto /routes/web.php and find inertial.render() to render your project inside the assets folder.
+to begin your project goto /routes/web.php and find inertia.render() to render your project inside the assets folder.

 locate the "Start.jsx" to test your experiments or you can make your own.